-Salisbury-based Major Tom are supporting long-term client Ed Sheehan with a full production package on his current ‘Divide Tour’, an extraordinary global trek for the singer-songwriter that started in early 2017 and is scheduled to finish some 20 months later in November 2018.
+Salisbury-based Major Tom are supporting long-term client Ed Sheehan with a full production package on his current ‘Divide Tour’, an extraordinary global trek for the singer-songwriter that started in early 2017 and is scheduled to continue well into 2019.

 The European dates featured opener Anne-Marie, for whom FOH Ben Dexter specified some new DPA microphones for her drummer.
 Major Tom turned to Autograph’s Ben Tredwell who not only sourced the new mics but also arranged a super-fast courier to catch the touring system before it left Salisbury.